genxapi/genxapi/docs/context.md

 1. **Specification** — OpenAPI documents live alongside the codebase or are fetched from remote sources.
 2. **Configuration** — `api-client-generatorrc.{json,ts}` declares clients, hooks, package metadata, and publishing rules.
-3. **Generation** — The CLI invokes Orval and Kubb to materialise SDKs into the template workspace.
+3. **Generation** — The CLI invokes Orval, Kubb, or additional executors to materialise SDKs into the template workspace.
 4. **Verification** — `diff` reports breaking changes; hooks perform additional validation.
 5. **Versioning & release** — Semantic version bumps are calculated, changelog notes prepared, Git commits and PRs created.
 6. **Publishing** — npm (public or private) and GitHub releases are issued; artefacts can then be consumed downstream.